vitalis147/Data-analysis-of-GHGs/README.md

-# Data-analysis-of-GHGs
+### Data-analysis-of-GHGs
-# Global warming has been a big environmental issue for the world as a whole.
+Global warming has been a big environmental issue for the world as a whole.
 Here is a detailed analysis of the emission of greenhouse gases which are known to be the major contributing cause to the increasing deterioration of the environment.
+This analysis was done using python popular libraries: Numpy and Pandas and the insights were visualized through Matplotlib and Seaborn.